Causal reasoning in difference graphs: Difference graphs, causal changes, and causal effects

-In epidemiology, it is critical to understand the causal mechanisms that impact health outcomes across diverse populations, which may differ based on geographic location, socioeconomic status, genetic predispositions, or environmental exposures.
 Recently, difference graphs have been introduced as a tool to represent the differences between two SCMs, each corresponding to a distinct population, offering a refined method to visually compare causal variations between these groups. \begin{definition}[Difference graphs] Consider an unordered pair of SCMs ($\mathcal{M}^1=(\mathbb{V},\mathbb{U},\mathbb{F}^1,\Pr^1)$, $\mathcal{M}^2(\mathbb{V},\mathbb{U},\mathbb{F}^2,\Pr^2)$) that respectively induce the two causal DAGs $\mathcal{G}^1$ and $\mathcal{G}^2$ and that are respectively compatible with the two distributions $\Pr^1(\mathbb{v})$ and $\Pr^2(\mathbb{v})$.
 A \emph{difference graph} $\mathcal{D} = (\mathbb{V}, \mathbb{E}^{{\mid1-2\mid}})$ between $\mathcal{M}^1$ and $\mathcal{M}^2$ is a directed graph where the set of vertices is identical of the set of endogenous variables in $\mathcal{M}^1$ and $\mathcal{M}^2$ and the set of edges is defined as follows: $\mathbb{E}^{\mid1-2\mid} := \{X\rightarrow Y \mid \forall X,Y \in \mathbb{V}$ if the direct effect of $X$ on $Y$ in $\mathcal{M}^1$ is different than the direct effect\footnote{In a linear model, the direct effects are reduce to path coefficients \citep{Wright_1920,Wright_1921} denoted as $\alpha_{x,y}$.} of $X$ on $Y$ in $\mathcal{M}^2$, \ie, if there is a mechanism change~\citep{Tian_2001} at $Y$ with respect to $X$. \end{definition} Note that multiple unordered pairs of SCMs can define the same difference graph.
 In Definition~\ref{def:Diff}, difference graphs are defined using SCMs rather than causal DAGs because causal variations may not always be structurally evident by comparing the two causal DAGs, since changes are often parametric rather than structural.
-That said, Figures~\ref{fig:acyclic} and \ref{fig:cyclic}, feature six examples of difference graphs ((c), (h), (m) in Figure~\ref{fig:acyclic} and (c), (f), (k) in Figures~\ref{fig:cyclic}) along with pairs of causal DAGs on both side of each difference graph that can also define the same difference graph (indicating structural differences between the two populations).
+That said, Figures~\ref{fig:acyclic} and \ref{fig:cyclic}, feature six examples of difference graphs ((c), (h), (m) in Figure~\ref{fig:acyclic} and (c), (f), (k) in Figures~\ref{fig:cyclic}) along with pairs of causal DAGs on both side of each difference graph that can also define the same difference graph (indicating structural differences\footnote{The term "structural differences" refers to "topological differences between the two causal DAGs".} between the two populations).
 This selection was made intentionally in order to make the concept of difference graphs visually clearer and easier to understand.
 Nonetheless, it is important to remember that the theoretical results of this paper apply even when the difference between the two populations is not structurally apparent.
 However, all those results are grounded in the following assumption regarding the distributions that are compatible with the difference graph. \begin{assumption} $\Pr^1(\mathbb{v})$ and $\Pr^2(\mathbb{v})$ are positive distributions. \end{assumption}